 Overall, increasing levels of income from home, European Union (EU) and international students are projected, with teaching-related income – which includes public funding and tuition fees – expected to rise from £12.9 billion in 2011-12 to £14.7 billion (in real terms) in 2015-16.

 Student number projections submitted by institutions to support financial forecasts indicate that the sector remains cautious about home and EU recruitment in the forecast period.
 These show that the sector expects full-time undergraduate home and EU student numbers (across all years of study) to be 3 per cent lower in 2015-16 compared with 2011-12.

 The sector continues to project significant levels of capital investment throughout the forecast period.
-To achieve this, institutions are expecting to finance much higher proportions of capital investment by internal cash than has been seen in the past.
+To achieve this, institutions are expecting to finance much higher proportions of capital investment from internal cash than in the past.

 Strong liquidity is necessary for institutions to efficiently manage the potential increased volatility and unpredictability of the new funding system and the increasing competition from international higher education institutions.